Want to help us grow? Find out how to Perform, Volunteer, Billet, or Sponsor!

 When will the registration fee be due?

-The application fee is $75 (non-refundable) and must be paid within 48 hours of submitting your application to be considered for the 2021 lottery.
+The in-person theatre application fee is $75 (non-refundable) and must be paid within 48 hours of submitting your application to be considered for the 2021 lottery.

 Once payment has been received, you will be fully registered as a part of our 2020 Theatre Festival Lottery.
 Good luck!